 - Diabetic Macular Edema: In its advanced stages, diabetes can cause fluid to accumulate under your macula.
 This can cause you to slowly lose your central vision over time.

-- Diabetic Retinopathy: Individuals with diabetes face an increased risk of developing a group of conditions called diabetic retinopathy.
-Diabetic retinopathy develops when the delicate blood vessels in your eyes weaken, causing them to leak blood and other fluids.
+- Diabetic Retinopathy: Individuals with diabetes face an increased risk of developing diabetic retinopathy, which develops when the delicate blood vessels in your eyes weaken, causing them to leak blood and other fluids.
 Your eyes may try to compensate for this damage by growing new blood vessels, but these are typically weak and also prone to leaking.
 As diabetic retinopathy progresses, the damaged blood vessels cause your retina to become deprived of oxygen, causing portions of the retina to die.

-- Cataracts: Individuals with diabetes are between two and five times more likely to develop cataracts than individuals without diabetes, and are more likely to develop cataracts at an earlier age.
+- Cataracts: Individuals with diabetes are between 2 and 5 times more likely to develop cataracts than individuals without diabetes, and are more likely to develop cataracts at an earlier age.

 - Glaucoma: Individuals with diabetes are twice as likely to develop glaucoma than individuals without diabetes.

-Glaucoma and diabetic retinopathy do not usually exhibit symptoms in their early takes, which makes them incredibly difficult to diagnose without a comprehensive eye exam.
-If these and other diabetes-related eye conditions are allowed to progress, they can cause permanent vision loss or even blindness.
+Glaucoma and diabetic retinopathy do not usually exhibit symptoms in their early stages, which makes them incredibly difficult to diagnose without a comprehensive eye exam.
+If these and other diabetes-related eye conditions are allowed to progress, they can cause permanent vision loss or blindness.

-To ensure that your eyes get the extra care and attention they require, Eye Rx is proud to offer eye exams specifically tailored to meet the health care and vision needs of patients with diabetes.
-These exams include all of the usual tests we perform during a comprehensive eye exam, as well as a variety of specialized tests and equipment including Optos, fundoscopic exams, and optical coherence tomography.
+Eye Rx is proud to offer eye exams specifically tailored to meet the health care and vision needs of patients with diabetes.
+These exams include all of the thorough tests we perform during a comprehensive eye exam, as well as a variety of diabetes-specific tests and equipment including Optos, fundoscopic exams, and optical coherence tomography.